 Often times, investors confuse liabilities and debt.
 Liabilities are a representation of what a company owes.
 This is divided into current liabilities and non-current liabilities.

 So, if Nike were to issue $50 million in new bonds, this $50 million would show up under the non-current liabilities section for long-term debt.
 However, because they sold $50 million in debt, Nike would also receive $50 million in cash which would show up under assets for the line item "cash and cash equivalents."
 This would also balance the two sides of the balance sheet as both assets and liabilities moved in the same manner.

-Outlined below are the two main things you want to look for in the balance sheet when analyzing a company's ability to pay back its current debts.
+Outlined below are the two main things you want to look for in the balance sheet when analyzing a company's ability to pay back its current debts:

 Under current liabilities, which are owed in the next 12 months, we can see that it's only $6 million for debt.
 We also know that Nike's interest expense is $49 million.
 This shows us that most of their bonds mature after 12 months, and explains why the $6 million in current debt is so much lower than the interest expense.

 Regardless, we should still see if Nike has enough cash to cover any maturing bonds within 12 months.
 As we can see, Nike has $4,466 million in "cash and equivalents," which is more than enough to cover any short-term bonds maturing.
-If this cash figure happened to not be as big, another thing we could check is the free cash flow number we calculated before at $4,784 million.
-So, we should ask ourselves whether this free cash flow number is large enough to cover the current debt due in the next 12 months, which it is for Nike.
+If this cash figure happened to not be as big, another item we could check is the free cash flow (FCF) number we calculated before at $4,784 million.
+In other words, we should ask ourselves whether this FCF number is large enough to cover the current debt due in the next 12 months, which it certainly is for Nike.

-After looking through the three financial statements, you can use these four debt ratios to confirm or deny any of the findings you make, by providing you with a more thorough understanding of a company's debt management abilities.
+After looking through the three financial statements, you can use the four debt ratios described below to confirm or deny any of the findings you make, by providing you with a more thorough understanding of a company's debt management abilities.
 These ratios should be used together with your financial statement and company analysis to evaluate a company's financial well-being, and never just by themselves!

-You can find company ratios and compare them to the industry averages on ReadyRatios for free.
+Note that you can find company ratios and compare them to the industry averages on ReadyRatios for free.

-The current ratio is a liquidity ratio that will give you an idea of how well a company is able to pay back its short-term obligations, or those due within 12 months.
+The current ratio is a liquidity ratio that will give you an idea of how well a company is able to pay back its short-term obligations, or those due within 12 months:

 Current ratio = Current assets / Current liabilities